Emilie Lemardeley

 I was born in Bordeaux, on the Atlantic coast of France.
 And then I traveled a lot and lived in Paris and London.

-Yes, I started by working in a contemporary art gallery in London, and then I worked in the auction of 20th century furnitures at Christie’s in Paris.
-It was a great experience, because I learned to observe, touch and preserve incredible objects that looked more like works of art than simple everyday objects.
+Yes, I started by working in a contemporary art gallery in London, and then I worked in the auction of 20th-century furniture at Christie’s in Paris.
+It was a great experience, because I learned to observe, touch, and preserve incredible objects that looked more like works of art than simple everyday objects.
 That’s when I realized I wanted to create such objects.
 I then went back to school and trained to be a designer at Olivier de Serres in Paris.
-I was 10 years older than the students here but I knew exactly what I wanted to do: I wanted to create art objects to make our daily lives more beautiful.
+I was 10 years older than the students here, but I knew exactly what I wanted to do: I wanted to create art objects to make our daily lives more beautiful.

-I am very interested in jewelry and I study their shape, their balance between frames and gemstones, their assembly techniques to highlight the stones.
-I personnaly use glass instead of gemstones, but as for jewels, I like to polish the metal and make it shiny.
+I am very interested in jewelry, and I study its shape, the balance between frames and gemstones, and their assembly techniques to highlight the stones.
+I personally use glass instead of gemstones, but as for jewels, I like to polish the metal and make it shiny.
 I like to adjust the glassware so that it is highlighted and crowns the object.

 I don’t have a typical daily routine, everyday is different.
 Except maybe the time I allow myself in the morning when I wake up to capture and feel the dreams of the night.
 The sleepy phases are very important for my creativity.
 My ideas always come when my body is resting, whether it’s on a train, in a car, or in bed.